How to Hide Browser History from ISP

 Moving on, they would sell the personal information to marketing firms or any other third-party organizations.

-The marketing firms would dismantle our data, run various analysis on it and use the findings to gain insights into our daily lives.
+The marketing firms would dismantle our data, run various analyses on it, and use the findings to gain insights into our daily lives.

-For instance, if we search for bouquet images, ISPs would see that query as our interest and serve us ads that match that interest like ads related to bouquet stores, bouquet for weddings, etc.
+For instance, if we search for bouquet images, ISPs would see that query as our interest and serve our ads that match that interest, like ads related to bouquet stores, a bouquet for weddings, etc.

 Regardless, getting spammed by targeted ads is just one part of the concern.